Murine respirovirus: Virus preparation and titration

 Sendai virus can be produced using specific pathogen-free (SPF) embryonated chicken eggs.
 Sendai virus, adapted to grow in cell culture instead of chicken eggs, loses its oncolytic activity.

 The Sendai virus titer can be evaluated by serial end point 10x dilution assay of the virus-containing material in embryonated chicken eggs.
 This assay evaluates the final dilution that may cause a viral infection in 50% of inoculated eggs.
 This EID50 assay is used to quantify titer for many viruses that can be grown in eggs.
 The measurement of virus titer obtained from this assay is expressed as an embryonic infectious dose 50% (EID50).
 The SeV titer can also be assessed by using plaque assay in LLC-MK2 cells and by serial end point 2x dilution hemagglutination assay (HA).
 However, the HA test is less reliable than the EID50 or PFU tests because it does not always indicate the presence of a viable virus in a sample.
 The dead virus might demonstrate high HA titers.

+Recent developments (2024–2025)

+Research in 2024 and 2025 has expanded the therapeutic potential of Sendai virus (SeV) vectors in reproductive medicine, oncology, and transient gene editing.